List of Fire Force characters: Haijima Industries

 Called Tatsu (たつ, Tatsu) by friends, he is a child residing in Tokyo before Rekka subjected him to an Infernal Bug that awakened him into a Third Generation able to ignite his right arm into a claw with his mindset effecting his level of power.
 He was placed in the custody of Haijima Industries, with the experiments conducted by Kurono and the trauma from his ordeal awakens him as the Sixth Pillar, an embodiment of fear whose Adolla Burst causes him to emit radioactive energy when stressed.
 When the White Clad attempt to capture Nataku, the stress causes him to emit radioactive energy that is harmful to normal humans and potent enough to destroy the entire Tokyo Empire.
-Once Nataku is calmed and returned to Hajima, he is placed under Kurono’s care as he is the only adult who doesn’t place impossible standards upon the boy.
+Once Nataku is calmed and returned to Hajima, he is placed under Kurono’s care as he is the only adult who does not place impossible standards upon the boy.